Motion Before Action: Diffusing Object Motion as Manipulation Condition: Real-World Experiments

 \subsection{Pour Balls}

 The \textbf{\textit{Pour Balls}} task is a challenging one, where the objective is to lift a cup filled with 10 balls and pour them into a bowl.
 The difficulty arises from two main factors:

-\begin{enumerate} \item The cup is a non-cubic object, with varying width at different heights.
+\begin{enumerate}[label=\textbf{\arabic*)},leftmargin=12pt] \item The cup is a non-cubic object, with varying width at different heights.
 Therefore, the gripper must learn a precise visual-to-motion control policy to grasp the cup at the correct height.
 If the gripper is too wide, it will fail to hold the cup, causing it to fall; if the gripper is too narrow, it will knock over the cup. \item This is a 6-DoF task, and during the pouring process, if the translation and rotation are not properly controlled, or the gripper's force is not correctly adjusted, the cup will either rotate or fall, resulting in task failure. \end{enumerate}

 In this round of experiments, we still randomize the object positions.
-We conducted 20 trials.
-In this experiment, we consider three evaluation metrics: the average success rate of pouring balls into the bowl, the total number of balls poured into the bowl across all trials, and the average success rate of picking up the cup.
+We conduct 20 trials.
+In this experiment, we consider three evaluation metrics: the average success rate of pouring balls into the bowl, the average number of balls poured into the bowl across all trials, and the average success rate of picking up the cup.

-In this experiment, \model achieved more than 15\% the success rate compared to the baseline as shown in Table \ref{realtable_balls}.
-Notably, under the same successful conditions of picking up the cup, \model was also able to pour the balls with greater precision.
+In this experiment, \model achieves more than 15\% the success rate compared to RISE and 30\% compared to DP, as shown in Table \ref{real_result}.
+Notably, under the same successful conditions of picking up the cup, \model is also able to pour the balls with greater precision.
 This indicates that \model can accurately capture the relationship between object pose variations and corresponding actions in 6-DoF tasks, making it well-suited for handling intricate manipulation scenarios.